-Disclaimer: Someone e-mailed me about gay porn while I was writing this article, so that’s pretty much all I had on my mind.
+Disclaimer: An acquaintance e-mailed me about gay porn while I was writing this article, so that’s pretty much all I had on my mind.

 Now, as most of you know, the acclaimed comic book series on which the show is based is still ongoing, but the first seventy-eight issues have been collected into thirteen affordable volumes.
 Any of these would make a killer gift for new The Walking Dead enthusiasts, but you should probably start with volume one.

 For Fans of Walkers